sutigit/i3e-sats/README.md

 #### **1. Calculations (`src/utils/`)**

 This is where the "heavy lifting" happens.
-It handles orbital mechanics without relying on external APIs for position data.

 - **`getSatVisibilityData.ts`**: The core logic.
 It iterates through time to find interception windows between the observer and the satellite.
 - **`getSatLiveData.ts`**: Performs real-time SGP4 propagation to update live telemetry (azimuth, elevation, speed, etc.) and relative look-angles to the UI.